ames1/newali/README.md

 # newali
-this repositoty is for test
+this repository is for test